okuvshynov/experiments/split_model/README.md

 Here we can see resource utilization for 1 full iteration - forward and manual backward passes.
 A few notes:
 1. Forward pass has lower GPU utilization and spends more time on IO as we need to both read weights and write cached inputs/outputs
 2. Backward pass achieves very high GPU utilization, close to 100%
-3. As we move along layers back and forth, we effectively process them in LIFO order, so in the beginning of both forward and backward pass we don't have to access disk, weights are being cached.
+3. As we move along layers back and forth, we effectively process them in LIFO order.
+Thus in the beginning of both forward and backward pass we don't have to access disk, weights are being cached and we don't see disk reads.

 Each iteration was taking ~2.5 min.

 If it is that slow, what's the point?

 1. The use-case is not doing research.
 The way I thought about it was to finetune something personal based on small amount of new data I have.
 It would be fine to just let it run overnight but keep everything local and not pass the model/data around.
-2. Training settings are most likely suboptimal, we can try optimizer with momentum, differen learning rate, batch size, sequence length, etc.
+2. Training settings are most likely suboptimal, we can try optimizer with momentum, different learning rate, batch size, sequence length, etc.
 3. There are some further optimizations: prefetch the weights and inputs, save inputs asynchronously
 4. The tests here were done on oldest available M1.
-Modern higher-end laptops with M2 Max should have ~5x GPU performance, and newer models might be even more powerful.
+Modern higher-end laptops with M2 Max should have ~5x GPU performance, and upcoming models might be even more powerful.
 5. Computation is done in float32.
 MPS device doesn't support bfloat16, but supports float16 - we can look at that.
 6. This approach can be used not only for original llama2 by Meta, but for smaller models with similar architecture, for example ones produced by [llama2.c](https://github.com/karpathy/llama2.c).
 Need to make weight tying for embedding/output configurable though.

-### Files
+### Project structure

+Just a few files with no large dependencies other than torch and sentencepiece for tokenizer.
 ```
 blackbox_model.py -- model definition and manual backprop implementation
 finetune.py - script which does the training